yyumna/climatechange_ai/ccai-resources.md

 The largest climate prediction datasets are ensembles of many climate simulations.
 These include simulations with varied physics, architectures, or initial conditions, and they are used to explore the range of possible climate futures.
 The largest ensembles include:

 - [The Coupled Model Intercomparison Project (CMIP)](https://esgf-node.llnl.gov/projects/cmip5/)
 	- CMIP is associated with the Earth System Grid Federation, which also provides data analysis tools and tutorials: [https://esgf.llnl.gov/](https://esgf.llnl.gov/)

 - [The CESM Large Ensemble,](http://www.cesm.ucar.edu/experiments/cesm1.1/LE/)
 	- Read about it in [https://journals.ametsoc.org/doi/full/10.1175/BAMS-D-13-00255.1](https://journals.ametsoc.org/doi/full/10.1175/BAMS-D-13-00255.1)

-Climate model data is typically presented in netcdf4 format.
+**N.B.** Climate model data is typically presented in netcdf4 format.
 These may be smoothly converted to csv files or [pandas dataframes](https://stackoverflow.com/questions/14035148/import-netcdf-file-to-pandas-dataframe), but be aware that the data lies on irregular 3D spherical grids.

 The Earth and climate science community is also working to create benchmark datasets: [https://is-geo.org/benchmarks/](https://is-geo.org/benchmarks/)